Founders with many backgrounds can be successful, but there’s one archetype I most enjoy working with: the customer domain expert.

 I felt the “strong foundation” was generally helpful to achieving meditation, and the reasons for it were mostly true to my personal experience.
 But a critical view of the stricture might say this facilitates a cult-like atmosphere and makes your mind more malleable for brainwashing.
 I’ll leave that to you to decide.
 The full code of discipline is here if you’re interested.

+What’s the day-to-day like during the retreat?
 Every day you wake up at 4am and sleep around 9pm.
 There are three hour-long meditation sittings in a meditation hall, and four sittings of an hour or more that you can choose to do in your room (i.e. fall into a nap often…) or in the hall (if you actually want to practice, which you’ll get more serious about toward the end).
 There’s a nightly discourse for an hour.
 The full schedule is at the bottom here.